 Populations with a diet rich in K2

-Hogme Vik, Natto Pharma Chief Medical Officer, comments how these results mirror previous epidemiological studies, as populations with a diet rich in K2 have healthier hearts and more flexible arteries.
+Hogme Vik, Natto Pharma Chief Medical Officer, comments on how these results mirror previous epidemiological studies, as populations with a diet rich in K2 have healthier hearts and more flexible arteries.

 In the French case, their diets are richer in foie gras and liver, which are seen as fatty and unhealthy.
 However, the high concentration of vitamin K-2 in these foods may overshadow the health risks professionals have seen previously.

-Vitamin K-2 Long Term Effects
+Vitamin K-2 Long-Term Effects

 Another main topic of investigation in studying Vitamin K2 supplementation is the number of times supplements need to be taken.
 A clinical trial focusing on Vitamin K2 (MK-7) treatment of patients with diabetes metalates 2, wanted to investigate the short-term effects of a supplement.

 The trial ran for only 6 months and tracked the bone mineral density and the systematic arterial calcification of each patient.
-The study included a randomised trial of 68 participants, each with high arterial calcification and low Vitamin K levels at the start of the trial.
+The study included a randomized trial of 68 participants, each with high arterial calcification and low Vitamin K levels at the start of the trial.

 Progression of Arterial Calcification

 The study results showed that only six months of Vitamin K supplementation did not halt the progression of arterial calcification and did not decline bone mass density in patients.
 These findings are important as they show that Vitamin K supplementation is a process and takes time to affect positively.
-Vitamin K deficient people will not see positive results in 6 months.
+Vitamin K-deficient people will not see positive results in 6 months.